FAQs: Applying for a Service Dog

 Freedom Service Dogs has three types of training programs:

-How much does it cost to get a dog from you?
+How much does it cost to get a dog from FSD?

 We do not charge a fee for our dogs.
 If you live out of state, all travel and lodging expenses will be your responsibility.
 We do not have lodging on-site but we are happy to recommend lodging options.

-How long does it take to get my dog?
+How long does it take to get a dog?

-Once we have interviewed and accepted you, the wait time depends on the training program in which you are participating but the typical wait is 12-18 months.
+Once we have interviewed and accepted you, the wait time depends on the training program in which you are participating but the typical wait is two–three years.
 However if you are looking for a dog for brace and balance, have specific breed or size requirements, or need particularly challenging or complex tasks, the wait time can be longer.
+Please note that we are not currently accepting applications for brace and balance dogs.

 I am unable to travel to Colorado.
 Can I still get a dog from you?